Traffic Calming - Martin Street

 How high will the speed cushions be ?
 The ones installed on Woodward do not seem to be high enough as trucks and SUVs are not slowing down.
 Will municipal cameras also be considered ?

-Lisa & Frank Roy asked 9 days ago
+Lisa & Frank Roy asked about 2 months ago

 Thank you for your question.